rodrigonovoas/Healthy-Hero/README.md

 What we can see in this project?

 This game is mostly created as a first step to learn how to program and organize a project in Godot Engine.
-Hence, it will be normal to see some mistakes in both fields, but at least I have learnt a lot of new things I can implement in my new projects (which hopefully will be bigger and better than this) :^)
+Hence, it will be normal to see some mistakes in both fields, but at least I have learnt a lot of new things which I can implement in my new projects (which hopefully will be bigger and better than this one) :^)

-Some things we find in this project:
+Some things we can find in this project:

 - Object instancing (easy ones and others with their own timers and conditions)
 - Simple object / enemy AI